dkgrbl/MaxSq-basis/README.md

 * The function *build_MSq_basis* in **msq_funcs.py** returns the basis of maximal possible squeezing.
 The order of sorting corresponds to the increasing minimal quadrature variance.

 * The shortcoming of the function *build_MSq_basis* in **msq_funcs.py** is the order of vectors: the occupied but unsqueezed modes are last calculated.
 For large matrices, it is convenient and efficient to change the order of modes and find these unsqueezed modes earlier.
-This is realized in the function build_MSq_basis_swap, where the parameter swap_cutoff determines the criteria for the sorting change.
+This is realized in the function *build_MSq_basis_swap*, where the parameter *swap_cutoff* determines the boundary in eigenvalues for the sorting change.

 Citing: